-- 39. If the school has a special educational needs resource base delegated to it or the local authority maintains direct responsibility for the period of time when the pupils in the provision are within mainstream classes at the school being inspected, the resource base must be inspected.
-Inspectors must consider evidence about the resourced provision when making judgements about the school overall. - 40.
-During the initial telephone contact with the school, Ofsted will obtain specific information about any resource base, including: - the number of pupils and the range of the needs catered for by the specially resourced provision, together with pupils' timetables, including when they are taught within mainstream classes (with and without support) and when they receive specialist support in separate resourced provision - the type(s) of language/communication systems used; if the specialist provision is for deaf pupils, it is important to establish whether a British Sign Language interpreter is required when meeting with the pupils.
-(The lead inspector should contact the inspection support administrator as soon as possible if this support is needed.
-Details will be available on the team room.) - staffing arrangements and details of any outreach services provided by the resourced provision.
+38. If the school has a special educational needs resource base delegated to it or the local authority maintains direct responsibility for the period of time when the pupils in the provision are within mainstream classes at the school being inspected, the resource base must be inspected.
+Inspectors must consider evidence about the resourced provision when making judgements about the school overall.

+- 39. During the initial telephone contact with the school, Ofsted will obtain specific information about any resource base, including: - the number of pupils and the range of the needs catered for by the specially resourced provision, together with pupils' timetables, including when they are taught within mainstream classes (with and without support) and when they receive specialist support in separate resourced provision - the type(s) of language/communication systems used; if the specialist provision is for deaf pupils, it is important to establish whether a British Sign Language interpreter is required when meeting with the pupils (the lead inspector should contact the Ofsted regional duty desk as soon as possible if this support is needed) - staffing arrangements and details of any outreach services provided by the resourced provision.